akeaswaran/Isolate/README.md

 ### Compatibility
 * Isolate works with iOS 8.0+ and all iDevice models

-### To-Do
-* Switches for hiding banners, LS notifications, and NC notifications

 ### Credits
 * Thanks to [Shinvou](https://github.com/shinvou/) for releasing his [SmartBatteryPercentage source](https://github.com/shinvou/SmartBatteryPercentage), which helped me write the preferences for Isolate.